drmortalwombat/oscar64/README.md

             }
     }

+Struct member offsets can be generated with the Type::Member syntax:

+	struct P
+	{
+		unsigned char np;
+		unsigned char ns;

+		void test()
+		{
+			auto that = this;

+			__asm {
+				lda #1
+				ldy #P::ns
+				sta (that),y
+			}
+		}
+	};

 Labels are defined with a colon after the name.
 Pure assembler functions can be defined outside of the scope of a function and accessed using their name inside of other assembler function.
-One can e.g. set up an interrupt
+One can e.g. set up an interrupt.

 ### Interrupt routines